kdeldycke/awesome-falsehood/README.md

-- [I Knew How to Validate an Email Address Until I Read the RFC](http://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx/) - Provides intricates examples that are unsuspected valid emails according the RFC-822.
+- [I Knew How to Validate an Email Address Until I Read the RFC](http://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx/) - Provides intricate examples that are unsuspected valid emails according the RFC-822.